dotnet/maui/docs/design/UITesting.md

 You will need to create some kind of UI to test against, which will go in the Controls.TestCases.HostApp project.
 Create a new class within `src/Controls/tests/TestCases.HostApp/Issues` and attribute it with `[Issue]` and derive from `TestContentPage` (or `TestNavigationPage`, or `TestShellPage`, and so on).

-Then in the Controls.TestCases.Shared.Tests project add a new class within this folder: `src/Controls/tests/TestCases.Shared.Tests/Tests/Issues`.
+Then in the Controls.TestCases.Shared.Tests project add a new class within this folder: `src/Controls/tests/TestCases.Shared.Tests/Tests/Issues`, or in one of the platform-specific projects.
 Have the class derive from `_IssuesUITest` and add your test.

+Note: An important component that you need in order for Appium to run your test is to add a string with a text description of your class.
+In the class defined in the HostApp project, add an Issue attribute above the class signature.
+For example:
+`[Issue(IssueTracker.None, 2680, "Add VerticalScrollMode/HorizontalScrollMode to ListView and ScrollView", PlatformAffected.All)]`

+Then in the class defined in the TestsCases project, assign the string to a property called `Issue` as so:
+`public override string Issue => "Add VerticalScrollMode/HorizontalScrollMode to ListView and ScrollView";`

+It is <b>imperative</b> that both strings are identical, as Appium will use the `Issue` string in the search box of the app to find the Issue as it is defined by its attribute.

 You can use the example for the sample project [here](https://github.com/dotnet/maui/blob/main/src/Controls/tests/TestCases.HostApp/Issues/RefreshViewPage.cs) and the example for the corresponding test [here](https://github.com/dotnet/maui/tree/main/src/Controls/tests/TestCases.Shared.Tests/Tests/Issues/RefreshViewTests.cs).